rossillingworth/tesb-rt-se/examples/cxf/interceptors/README.txt

      Right click and select "Run As -> Java Application" or "Debug As -> Java Application"

+By default, the client will use the http port 8080 for constructing the URIs.
+This port value is set during the build in the client.properties resource file.
+If the server is listening on an alternative port then you can use an 'http.port' system property during the build:

+- mvn install -Dhttp.port=8040

 Interesting things to look at
 ---------------------------------------
 As mentioned above, this example is best run from Eclipse by "debugging"